hitvoice/notes/toolbox/git.md

 git chekcout <commit-sha> . # return to a certain commit.
 New files will remain untouched but unstaged modificatoins will be lost git reset --hard master@{"10 minutes ago"} # recover from some terrible mistake
 ```
-If some changes have been made to files in the master branch, but you finally decide to keep the master branch untouched and put the changes in a new branch, you should create a new branch (now the changes are visible in both branches) and commit in the new branch.
+If some changes have been made to files in the master branch, but you somehow decide to keep the master branch untouched and put the changes in a new branch, you should create a new branch (now the changes are visible in both branches) and commit in the new branch.
 The master branch will fall back to its last commit.

 If in some scenarios, master branch is deprecated and some other branch should be the new master, do the following:
 ```sh